“I can breathe,” my son said, “It just kind of feels like a piece of food is stuck in my throat.”

 Practically speaking, there are a few things we can do when we are in a difficult situation that tries our faith.

 These three things can help us learn how to trust God when bad things happen.
-We can:

 1) Rehearse who God is.